By Lindsay Gross, Executive Vice President of Operations at National Medical Billing Services

 Data analytics platforms can process large amounts of data to help you forecast demand for devices, supplies, and medications for a more efficient supply chain.
 You can also analyze procedure times to better manage physician blocks and staff schedules.
 Considering healthcare providers spend the majority of their budgets on labor, analytics around staffing can lead to significant annual savings.

-The ASC revenue cycle is complicated and constantly changing.
+The Surgery Revenue cycle is complicated and constantly changing.
 By following the 3 steps outlined in this article, your ASC will have strong contracts with payers, allowing you to stabilize your financials, have compliant coding that maximizes revenue with correctly posted payments and accurate patient statements and lastly, have access to data to make informed decisions that impact the performance of your center.

 This post was published November 9, 2020.